axeldelafosse/expo-next-monorepo-example/README.md

+# Solito

+You can now use [Solito](https://solito.dev/starter) instead:

+`npx create-solito-app@latest`

+---

 # Expo + Next.js Monorepo Example

+> This repo is deprecated in favor of Solito ⚠️

 Here is an example showing how to create a universal React app using Expo and Next.js in a monorepo.